 The main purpose of FFED or Front End Engineering Design is

-- to define the technical and project-specific requirements for an understanding of clear project scope.
+- to define the technical and project-specific requirements for an understanding of the clear project scope.

 - to prepare the project approach and basis of design for the system.